gardener/gardener-extension-registry-cache/docs/usage/configuration.md

 The registry-cache extension deploys a StatefulSet with a volume claim template.
 A PersistentVolumeClaim is created with the default StorageClass and the configured size.

 The `providerConfig.caches[].garbageCollection.enabled` field enables/disables the cache's garbage collection.
 Defaults to `true`.
 The time to live (ttl) for an image is `7d`.
 See the [garbage collection section](#garbage-collection) for more details.

+The `providerConfig.caches[].secretReferenceName` is the name of the reference for the Secret containing the upstream registry credentials.
+To cache images from a private registry, credentials to the upstream registry should be supplied.
+For details see [How to provide credentials for upstream registry](upstream-credentials.md#how-to-provide-credentials-for-upstream-registry).

+> **Note**: It's only possible to provide one set of credentials for one private upstream registry.

 ## Garbage Collection